lifepoint/lifepoint.github.io/upward/football/index.md

 Oakdale, CA 95361

 **Important Dates:**
+- June 28, 2025 - Player Evaluations
+- July 1, 2025 - Makeup Evaluations
-- August 14, 2024 - Coach Meeting (Coaches Only)
+- July 19, 2025 - Draft Day - (Coaches Only)
-- August 19, 2024 - Practices Begin
+- August 18, 2025 - Practices Begin
-- August 24 - Picture Day
+- August 23, 2025 - Picture Day
-- September 7, 2024 - Games Begin
+- September 6, 2025 - Games Begin
-- October 26, 2024 - Last game
+- October 25, 2025 - Last games

 ### FAQs
 **Q. Can my child play soccer/baseball and flag football?**<br>
 A.  We **highly recommend** your child participate in only one sport per season.
-Both teams suffer when players cannot fully commit, and it makes it difficult for coaches to establish game play.
+Athletes playing another sports that interfere with practices and games may be cut from the league to accommodate the waitlisted players.Both teams suffer when players cannot fully commit, and it makes it difficult for coaches to establish game play.
 Oakdale Upward Sports will not make any special accommodations for multi-sport athletes.

 **Q. Will there be a make-up picture day?**<br>
 A. No.  There will only be 1 picture day.
 This date can be found in the Important Dates section on the website as well as in your registration confirmation email.